DIAGNijmegen/website-content/content/pages/projects/facial-landmark-detection.md

 An object detection (OD) algorithm was built to find the anatomical landmarks by doing cephalometric analysis on lateral headplates.
 The algorithm predicts 31 bounding boxes from which landmark coordinates are extracted.
 Additionally, the algorithm also calculates clinically relevant angles and distance measurements using those landmark points.
 There are in total 8 distance and 16 angle measurements to be calculated after the cephalometric analysis.

+The algorithm predicts accurate annotations and the average inference time for the model is 13 seconds.
+The model results should be supervised by an expert orthodontist.
+The algorithms output can be visualised on the CIRRUS platform.
+The angle and distance measurements are stored in a PDF file and can be downloaded from the CIRRUS platform.

+Below you can see the architecture of the network.

 ![automated-cephalometric-analysis]({{ IMGURL }}/images/projects/automated-cephalometric-analysis-model.png)